KostromDan/Mods-Decompiler-GUI/README.md

 discuss decompilation and deobfuscation, ARR hamsters will immediately stop it.
 Since someone will be able to decompile their paid mods and disrupt their profits.
 Although the majority (95%) those who are interested in this really need to see how something works, find a bug, they are not going to decompile their paid mods in order to break the protection.
+More over decompilation of whole mod is not the best solution in such case because you will need to fix very many decompilation artifacts to recompile the mod.
+In case of modifying 1-3 files and recompiling the mod, [Recaf](https://github.com/Col-E/Recaf) is the best option for you.
 So it is almost impossible for a novice modder, and even more so for a modpack maker, to learn how to do what this program does.
 I want to overcome this and make sure that mods decompilation and deobfuscation can be used by any person, who needs it, even those who only came to modding.
 A super intuitive one-click solution.
 You don't know how things work?